-Titanopsis calcarea, commonly known as Concrete Leaf Living Stone or Jewel Weed, is a curious and rather special, mat-forming succulent from South Africa.
-It has small rosettes of grayish fleshy foliage with small warty idioblasts covering the end of the flaring leaf surface.
-It slowly forms a clump and produces a yellow flower.
-It stays cute and little, making it the perfect lizard like addition for a container or rock garden and can even be grown as a houseplant.
+Titanopsis calcarea, commonly known as Concrete Leaf Living Stone or Jewel Weed, is a unique mat-forming succulent from South Africa.
+It has small rosettes of thick fleshy grayish foliage with small warty idioblasts covering the end of the flaring leaf surface.
+The plant slowly forms a clump and produces a yellow flower.
+It stays cute and small, making it the perfect lizard-like addition for a container or rock garden, and can even be grown as a houseplant.

 This species comes from a very arid desert region and is a little more difficult than some others to grow, as it will not tolerate over-watering.

 Like many South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant during the height of summer to conserve moisture.
 It is often a mistake during mid-summer to keep the plants wet, although they require some water during this period.

 Titanopsis are all fairly similar plants and seem to make most of their growth in the fall, with another shorter burst in the spring.
 Flowers may be produced in fall, spring, or both.
 This charming little plant is worthy of a place in most collections.
 Concrete Leaf Living Stone is tolerant of temperatures down to 40 °F (5 °C) if kept fairly dry.
 Like most plants, it will benefit from good ventilation.

 Concrete Leaf Living Stone should be kept in a bright sunny situation.